Volodymyr-Korolevych/try-it-nuxt-content/README.md

 Try-It module is created specifically for nuxt/content environment.
 It contains couple of vue components which do convertion of code-blocks into editable and executable ones (with usage of CodeMirror Editor).

-Try-It components are useful for technical writers who use code snippets to demonstrate JavaScript or HTML language specific examples or behaviours.
+Try-It components are useful for technical authors who use code snippets to demonstrate JavaScript or HTML language specific examples or behaviours.

-Tri-It components add capability to evaluate/run JavaScript (or HTML) snippet just on place, or in full screen mode.
+Tri-It components add capability to evaluate/run JavaScript (or HTML) snippet just in place, or in full screen mode.

-The components are used inside markdown content and do not break usual style of markdown text and formatting.
+The components are used inside markdown content and do not violate style of markdown text and formatting.
+They look as usual vue components inside markdown.

 ### Dependencies